GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/CodeRules.rst

 - **A reference may never be null**,
 - In a given method, **``this`` may never be null**.

+.. dropdown:: Why?
+  :icon: info

   Passing a pointer or reference parameter show the intention of modifying the underlying object.
   The difference of the two practices is that passing a pointer means that we consider that the underlying object can be null.

 Constexpr for Compile-Time Constants
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^